 His Vespers of 1610 is an absolute epic masterpiece.
 It really is church music on an operatic scale.
 From fanfares, arias and trios to instrumental interludes and amazing choruses.
-Watch it performed by John Eliot Gardiner and his choir in the cavernous nave (and nooks and crannies) of St Mark's Basilica in Venice.
+Here it is, from John Eliot Gardiner and his choir.
+Just thrilling.

 This guy really knew how to add a bit of spice to his music – sometimes subtle, sometimes gratuitous.
 Suspensions, harmonic crunches, dissonances both resolved and unresolved – Monteverdi really knew how to make us squirm.
 Just take a listen to the amazingess and abject

 sexiness of the opening of his 5th book of madrigals.